Collection: Strawberry Plants

 June Bearing Strawberries

-June bearing strawberries are a favorite among gardeners for their impressive fruit production.
-These plants produce a single, large crop in early spring to early summer, usually spanning a period of 3 to 4 weeks.
-During this time, they yield an abundance of delicious red berries that are perfect for fresh consumption or preserving into jams and desserts.
-June bearing strawberries are prolific producers, making them a great choice for those looking to enjoy a bountiful harvest during a specific time window.
+June-bearing strawberries, such as Ozark Beauty, are known for their impressive fruit production.
+These plants produce a single, abundant crop in early spring to early summer, typically lasting 3 to 4 weeks.
+These varieties yield large, firm berries that are perfect for fresh consumption or preserving into jams and desserts.
+June bearers are prolific and ideal for gardeners who want a burst of strawberries at a specific time during the growing season.

 Everbearing Strawberries (Day-Neutral Varieties)